 For most organizations, foundation grants are the best entry point into the grant arena.
 Federal grants and other government grants require much more work and experience and often require matching funds, so typically those opportunities are best suited for nonprofits that are further into their life cycle.
 But we’ll learn more about those options in another post.

-Need a Grant Readiness Check?
-Think you’re ready, but need help with grant writing and research?
-Get Help from the Experts.
+Need an assessment to see if you’re grant ready?
+Think your nonprofit is ready, but need help with grant writing and research?
+Get help from the experts.

-CharityNet USA’s grant professionals have the tools to draft winning proposals and conduct quality funder research, identifying the opportunities that may be best fits for your organization, based on your unique circumstances.
+CharityNet USA’s grant professionals have the tools to draft winning proposals and conduct quality funder research, identifying the opportunities that may be ideal fits for your organization based on your unique circumstances.
 Our team of experts is skilled and trained in all aspects of nonprofit management, including grant writing.
-Contact us on +1 (407) 857 9002 today or visit our website.
+Contact us at +1 (407) 857-9002 today.